Miss New Hampshire's Teen

 The Miss New Hampshire's Teen competition is the pageant that selects the representative for the U.S. state of New Hampshire in the Miss America's Teen pageant.
-The pageant is now held each April in Derry, New Hampshire.

-Megan Plaza of Londonderry was crowned Miss New Hampshire's Teen 2025 on May 2, 2025, at the Stockbridge Theater in Pinkerton Academy in Derry, New Hampshire.
-She will compete for the title of Miss America's Teen 2026, in September 2025.
+Kendall Laroche of Manchester was crowned Miss New Hampshire's Teen on May 1, 2026, at the Stockbridge Theatre in Pinkerton Academy in Derry.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss New Hampshire's Outstanding Teen, to Miss New Hampshire's Teen in accordance with the national pageant.

 Results summary

 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.